BinanceAPItest/Delivery_Contract_API/source/index.html.md

 POST /fapi/v1/leverage (HMAC SHA256)
 ``

-Change user's initial leverage of specific symbol market.
+Change user's initial leverage in the specific symbol market.
+For Hedge Mode, LONG and SHORT positions of one symbol use the same initial leverage and share a total notional value.

 **Weight:**
 1